The Songbook Academy®

 In support of the research community during this difficult time, there is no cost to participate virtually in this conference.
 Please consider making a gift to support this and future educational opportunities offered by the Great American Songbook Foundation.
 Click here to donate now.

-General participant registration will open in 2021.
-Please check back soon for updates and email info@thesongbook.org with any questions or concerns.
+The public will be invited to stream specific sessions throughout the conference.
+This registration will open in April 2021.
+Please check back soon for updates and email info@thesongbook.org with any inquiries.

 Conference Abstract: